andymedvedev/CTXTutorialEngine/README.md

 }
 ```

+In that config file we have one custom event from class `MyEvent`: `launch`
+and one predefined event `CTXTutorialViewsShownEvent`.
+This config describes that when `launch` event occurs and then three views with corresponding `accessiblityIdentifier`s will show then show tutorial.

-and your ViewCotroller's code should looks like this:
+And your ViewCotroller's code should looks like this:

 ``` swift
 import CTXTutorialEngine